 NUMBER OF UNITS VS. VOLUNTEER HOURS NEEDED

-For Community Engagement courses the amount of hours volunteered determines the number of units you may enroll in.
+For ALL Community Engagement Courses, the amount of hours volunteered determines the number of units you may enroll in.

 - CI 51 is a variable unit course and can be taken multiple times for a maximum of 3.00 units while attending SRJC.